 Satisfaction.
 Everyone wants it, but few have it, not even Mick Jagger.
 We tend to let our desires for a future state of affairs crowd out our sense of satisfaction in the present.
 In Ambition Addiction, Benjamin Shalva speaks to those of us for whom this is no minor issue.
 Joining me in writing this blog post is J.R.
 Lombardo, who complements my philosophical approach with his expertise as an addictions counselor.

 We live in a society that worships success, drive, and ambition.
 Consequently, many individuals build their lives around the dream of being a superstar.
 This pursuit of what Shalva calls “any day now” has detrimental effects.
 The great majority of us are not bound for superstardom.
-No matter how hard we work we will not get the corner office, the movie role, the recording contract, or the Harvard acceptance letter.
+No matter how hard we work, we will not get the corner office, the movie role, the recording contract, or the Harvard acceptance letter.
 And the pursuit of “any day now” keeps us only partially in the present, harming relationships and affecting physical, emotional, and spiritual health.

-Let’s face it, if most of what we do in the present is aimed at a goal of superstardom in the future, many of life’s pleasures and priorities take a back seat.
+Let’s face it: If most of what we do in the present is aimed at a goal of superstardom in the future, many of life’s pleasures and priorities take a back seat.
 Relationships, physical health, and even spiritual practices become only a means to an end.
 We may fool ourselves into thinking that once we achieve our goals, we’ll have plenty of time to hit the gym, work on our marriage, or volunteer at the church, but the reality is quite different.

-What are to do?
+What are we to do?
 Abstinence is prescribed for people addicted to drugs and alcohol.
 So should ambition addicts give up setting goals?
 No. As Shalva sees it, ambition addiction is more like addictions to food or sex.
 Food and sex are not bad, nor is ambition.
 We need to have a healthy relationship with ambition just as we need healthy relationships with food and sex.

 “Sober” or “recovering” ambition addicts find a balance between planning for the future and living in the present.
 They give up the seductive fantasy of “any day now” to live in today.
 This is not easy, because ambition addicts have grown accustomed to merely tolerating everyday living as a means to get to their next ambition “fix.”
 By contrast, sobriety involves keeping your head where your feet are and participating fully in life.